antimof/UxPlay/README.md

   code in `lib/` concerning mirroring is dsafa22's work.
 License: GNU LGPLv2.1+
 * **Florian Draschbacher** and contributors: adapted dsafa22's Android project for the Raspberry Pi, with extensive cleanups, debugging and improvements.
 The project [RPiPlay](https://github.com/FD-/RPiPlay) is basically a port of dsafa22's code to the Raspberry Pi, utilizing OpenMAX and OpenSSL for better performance on the Pi.
 License GPL v3.

+Independent of UxPlay, but used by it and bundled with it:

 * **Fedor Indutny** (of Node.js, and formerly Joyent, Inc) and contributors: Created an http parsing library called [llhttp](https://github.com/nodejs/llhttp).
 Located at `lib/llhttp/`.
 License: MIT

 ## Notes on AirPlay protocol versions  by Florian Draschbacher, RPiPlay creator